 There’s simply nothing better tasting or more satisfying than making your own pizza in the comfort of your home.
 You don’t need a fancy firewood oven or Italian genes to make a crispy, mouthwatering pizza.

-All you need is a pizza stone.
+All you need is a pizza stone from Amazon.

 Having some fresh ingredients and a big appetite is helpful as well.
 The best part about making pizza from scratch is you know exactly what the ingredients are and you are able to customize your pizza however you want.